The Internal Revenue Service (IRS) offers many deductions and credits that benefit parents and other taxpayers who claim dependents.

 Don’t assume you can’t take a dependency exemption.

-Every individual you can claim as a dependent lowers your taxable income by $4,000 in 2015.
+Every individual you can claim as a dependent lowers your taxable income by $4,000 for tax year 2016.
 That will save you about $1,000 if you’re in the 25 percent tax bracket.

 Watch out for these examples of situations in which it’s easy to miss a dependency exemption:

 - A child is born during the year.
 It doesn’t matter when your child was born during the year.
 If he or she shows up before New Year’s Day, you take the exemption for the whole year.

 - A child or dependent passes away during the year.
 You may be able to claim a dependent for the year your child died if your home was considered the child’s permanent home for more than half of the time he or she was alive.
 You cannot claim an exemption for a stillborn child, however.